 Blizzard is making a ballsy move, and one that has been LONG overdue in online discussion forums.
 You know as well as I do that Internet forums are a haven for trolls and other jacknuts who hide behind the anonymity that the Internet provides in order to act like 10-year-old asshats.
 It’s darn near impossible for most forums to enforce any kind of meaningful identity check because it’s easy to lie about who you are and not get caught.
 In theory, this is highly desirable because there are some fields of discussion where anonymity promotes freedom of expression.

 World of Warcraft is a different beast.
 Free speech rights are not an issue.
-This is a close community of paying customers who interact with developers and other players in order to gain insight and about the game they are paying for.
+This is a close community of paying customers who interact with developers and other players in order to gain insight and information about the game they are paying for.
 Why do you need anonymity for that?
 You don’t.
 Blizzard, the only party in this situation with any meaningful power whatsoever, already knows who you are.
-They have the ability to link character names to account , and all parties in the discussion are aware of this.
+They have the ability to link character names to account information, and all parties in the discussion are aware of this.
 Now they are choosing to remove the cloak of anonymity in order to foster intelligent and more mature discussion, and I say BRAVO!

 To be sure, there is much wailing and gnashing of teeth from those who want to continue to troll and act like jerks while hiding behind an anonymous facade.
 In fact, if you will notice some of the complaints in the thread mentioned above, you’ll see some familiar guild tags to anyone who has any familiarity with online griefing and trolling. (<Goons> anyone?)